elliottperryman/Ca45_website/docs/index.md

 ## Project layout
 * About - about the project itself
-* Datasets - descriptions of the datasets
+* Datasets - how to use
 	* Calcium 45
 * Models - past models that performed well
 	* Calcium 45